 How To Stop All This From Happening?

 Just because there is a high risk of getting hacked, it does not mean that it should end up happening to you.
-Bellow we will list some of the suggestions that can help you keep your WordPress site hacker-free.
+Below we will list some of the suggestions that can help you keep your WordPress site hacker-free.

 - Pick a solid hosting platform – One of the actions that can fortify your website by a long shot is to hire a hosting platform capable of withstanding hacking attacks.
 This is why you should aim to find a hosting service with a trustworthy reputation when it comes to security.
-Also, ensure that your provider of choice has a reputation of having a solid support for platforms such as WordPress.
+Also, ensure that your provider of choice has a reputation of having solid support for platforms such as WordPress.
 We recommend going for Bluehost or Dreamhost.

 - Make sure that your WordPress is always up to date – By providing your WordPress with regular updates, you can get two birds with one stone.
 Not only do you get new features and essential improvements to the code, but also improved security compared to that of the previous version.
-Therefore, you should make sure your WordPress site is always up to date, as it can greatly reduce a risk of hacking.
+Therefore, you should make sure your WordPress site is always up to date, as it can greatly reduce the risk of hacking.
 That being said, we advise you to install updates manually in order to avoid the breaking of your site.

 - Take care of your themes and plugins – Just as it’s important to keep your WordPress up to date, the same rule applies to its themes and plugins.
-Another thing that you can do to lessen the possibility of being hacked is to uninstall every theme and plugin you are not using and that aren’t completely necessary for your website to have.
+Another thing that you can do to lessen the possibility of being hacked is to uninstall every theme and plugin you are not using and that isn’t completely necessary for your website to have.

 This should go without saying, but checking your theme and plugin source, especially if they’re free, can also go a long way in keeping your platform safe and more immune to hackers overall.